-- Overview of computer terminology - Overview of the Ethics of Information Technology. - Access to the internet, upload and downloading files - Overview of MS Word - Overview of a presentation package such as PowerPoint.
+- Overview of computer terminology - Overview of the Ethics of Information Technology.
+Access to the internet, upload and downloading files - Access to the internet, upload and downloading file - · Overview of MS Word - Overview of a presentation package such as PowerPoint.

 KZN MARITIME INDUSTRY